DarrylBayliss/Jetpack-Compose-For-Google-Maps-Samples/README.md

 Follow the instructions on the [Maps SDK for Android](https://developers.google.com/maps/documentation/android-sdk/get-api-key) pages if you need to create an API key.

-3. The `ShowMapActivity` sample runs by default.
-To run a different sample update the name of the Activity in `AndroidManifest.xml` and run the app.
+3. Build and run the app.
+The `ShowMapActivity` sample runs by default.

+4. To run a different sample update the name of the Activity in `AndroidManifest.xml` and run the app.

 ```xml
  <!-- Update the name attribute in the activity tag -->